 To build the sandwich: Spread the lemon pepper mayonnaise on both halves of the toasted bread, add the lettuce, tomato, bacon, and avocado.
 Lay a fried soft-shell crab on top and close up the sandwich.

 Contains Raw Eggs: The Food Network Kitchen suggest caution in consuming raw and lightly cooked eggs due to the slight risk of salmonella or other food-borne illness.
 To reduce this risk, we recommend you use only fresh, properly refrigerated, clean grade A or AA eggs with intact shells, and avoid contact between the yolks or whites and the shell.
 For recipes that call for eggs that are raw or undercooked when the dish is served, use shell eggs that have been treated to destroy salmonella, by pasteurization or another approved method.

 More Recipes and Ideas:

-Soft Shell Crabs with Corn Relish, Field Greens and Roasted Red Pepper Sauce, Grilled Soft-Shell Crabs with Watercress, Avocado, and Mango Salad with Grapefruit Vinaigrette, Cornmeal-Crusted Soft-Shelled Crabs with Cilantro-Lime Tartar Sauce, Crab Salad Recipes, Crab, For a Family, Central American, Buttermilk, Lemon
+Soft Shell Crabs with Corn Relish, Field Greens and Roasted Red Pepper Sauce, Grilled Soft-shell Crabs with a Mango Avocado Salsa, Grilled Soft-Shell Crabs with Watercress, Avocado, and Mango Salad with Grapefruit Vinaigrette, Bacon, Deep-Frying, Holiday Recipes, Latin American, Buttermilk Biscuit Recipes, Holiday Appetizer Recipes

 Thank you! your flag was submitted.